WertherLiu/WertherLiu.github.io/content/course/Money&Banking/lecture2/index.md

 ---
 title: Liquidity and Solvency
-summary: AI for Economists with Python(For Undergraduate student)
+summary: Lecture 2 of this course
-date: 2022-09-15
+date: 2022-09-19
 type: docs
 page_type: subpage
 math: true
 tags:
   - Macroeconomics
-image:
-  caption: 'Embed rich media such as videos and LaTeX math'
 ---

-### Defination of Liquidity and Solvency
+## Defination of Liquidity and Solvency
 Here’s our theoretical bank balance sheet from earlier:
 | Assets (Uses of Funds) | Amount (€) | Liabilities and Equity (Sources of Funds) | Amount (€) |
 |-----------------------|------------|------------------------------------------|------------|